Error response form

 The scope and timeline of the joint inspections

-- We will identify up to six local authority areas in 2025/2026 in which to conduct our joint inspections.
+• We will identify up to four local authority areas in 2025/2026 in which to conduct our joint inspections.

-- The joint inspections will take a multi agency approach, liaising with community planning partners and corporate parenting partners responsible and accountable for this area of practice.
+• The joint inspections will have a multi-agency scrutiny approach, liaising with community planning partners and corporate parenting partners responsible and accountable for this area of practice.

 The principles of the joint inspections